kchresfield/ivr-build-a-thon/README.md

 ```
 > After the webhook executes, the agent will respond with the generated response.
 NOTE: the `fulfillmentCreator` function is required.

+- [ ] Add a tag of "id" to the webhook.
 - [ ] After enabling and adding the webhook, scroll up to the `Condition` section and select the condition rule `Match AT LEAST ONE rule`.
 Under Parameter, add `$page.params.status` and under Value, add `"FINAL"`.
 This will automatically move the agent to the next transition.
   > OPTIONAL: You can add a transition page asking if there's anything other requests.

-- [ ] Select the box for making a new order.
-Under `Entry fulfillment` add the text, "Okay, let's start a new order".
-Add a new parameter.
+- [ ] Select the box "new" which will be used for making a new order.
+Select `Edit Fulfillment` add the text, "Okay, let's start a new order" to the section `Agent says`.
+- [ ] Add a new parameter.
 Under `Agent responses` add the text "What would you like to order?".
-Scroll up to the `Entity type` and seelct the entity created for handeling possible order items.
-Finally, check the `Required` box.
+Scroll up to the `Entity type` and select the entity created for handeling possible order items.
+Give the display name the value "item" and finally, check the `Required` box.
+Save your work.
   > OPTIONAL: Under `Reprompt event handlers` for the event `No-match default`, add a agenet response that says, "Sorry I didn't get that.
 What item would you like to order".

 - [ ] Create a new route.
-Under `Agent says` add the text, "You have selected a $session.params.<item-parameter-name>", to confirm the order.
-Next create a new webhook to handle the order.
+Under `Agent says` add the text, "You have selected a $session.params.<item-parameter-name>, one moment please while we gather the information about your order".
+- [ ] Next create a new webhook to handle the order.
 The link to a webhook will be provided during the demo.
 However if you're working on this outside of the build-a-thon, the endpoint will look similar to this:

  ```
 app.post('/make-order', async (req, res) => {